 A full list of available itemized deductions appears on Schedule A, which you must complete and submit with your tax return if you elect to itemize.

 You don’t have to itemize to claim above-the-line deductions, technically called adjustments to income.
 You can claim these on Schedule 1 with your tax return and also claim the standard deduction or the total of your itemized deductions.
 You’ll typically receive a Form 1098 for these expenses.
 Two common 1098 forms include:

 - Form 1098: For mortgage interest paid on a qualifying home loan

 - Form 1098-E: For interest paid on student loans

-You’ll also want a record of any and all contributions you made to retirement accounts, because these are generally deductible up to certain caps.
-Educator expenses of up to $250 per year are deductible above the line for certain teachers, for example, so you’ll want corroborating proof of what you spent in this regard, if you qualify.
+You’ll also want a record of any and all contributions you made to retirement accounts because these are generally deductible up to certain caps.
+Educator expenses of up to $250 per year are deductible above the line for certain teachers, for example, so you’ll want proof of what you spent money in this regard if you qualify.
 IRS Schedule 1 shows the full list of available adjustments to income.